Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Think about the direction of light and how it needs to hit your subject.
 Does the light need to be hard or soft?
 Should you add color to the light?

 If you can answer the question about the direction of the light hitting your subject, you’re 90% of the way to your answer.
 After you setup the light, take a test shot.
 Do the shadows work for you?
 If not, adjust the position of the light or the position of your subject.

 Last week, Lee did some food photography.
 We had the light set 45 degrees to her left, oriented toward the table.
 It was also aiming down at a 45-degree angle.

 That worked for most of her shots, but there were two exceptions.

 The other issue was a top-down photo of a bowl of soup.
-The position of the light simply cast too much shadow on the opposite side of the bowl.
-I moved the light to an angle that was closer to an overhead, top-down position.
-Just slightly off, so we could have a little shadow on the edge.
-That's all it took.
+The position of the light cast too much shadow on the opposite side of the bowl.
+I moved the light to an angle closer to an overhead, top-down position.
+Just slightly off, so we could have a little shadow on edge.
+That’s all it took.

 Don’t overdo it when you move your light.
 It’s often a game of inches to get the result you want.

 Many decisions go into your decision.
 Fortunately, I created a guide to help you understand.
 Check out this article on the Best Godox Flashes.